-NO. A copy of your unofficial transcript is fine.
+NO. A copy of your unofficial transcript (as of Jan.
+2016) is fine.
 You will be required to upload your transcript when you fill out your application.
 For instructions on receiving your UNM advisement transcript via email or in person, visit Center for Academic Program Support (CAPS).
 If you have multiple transcripts from multiple schools, please combine your transcripts into one pdf file that you can upload with your application.
 (25 MB max file size.)

 - Can my scholarship application be e-mailed?

 Please submit your scholarship application via our online form.
 Contact Jane Algermissen at 505-277-9085 or at firstname.lastname@example.org if you need an alternative submission method.